 3 Mistakes To Avoid When Connecting Professionally

-If your answer is YES, then this article is for you.
-I have been noticing off late, people use social media a lot to connect with interesting people, prospects, and people from similar experiences or space.
-It’s endearing to see such attempts, at the same time it gets annoying when people become one-track mind and only concentrate on getting something out of this connection.
-Generally, people make these three biggest mistakes while trying to connect with someone online.
+People often use social media to connect with interesting people, prospects, and people from similar experiences or spaces.
+It’s endearing to see such attempts, but at the same time, it gets annoying when people become one-track minds and only concentrate on getting something out of this connection.
+Generally, people make these three biggest mistakes while connecting with someone online.

 2. Irrelevant information overload: This happens most of the time.
-While sending the connection requests people send unnecessary information about them, and their business.
+While sending the connection requests, people send unnecessary information about them and their business.
 Thereby annoying the receiver.
-This too will get ignored at best.
+This, too, will get ignored at best.
 I have personally started ignoring such attempts.
 And I see other professionals doing it as well.

-3. Offering help without understanding the problem: This is my favourite category.
-I find it super amusing when people offer a solution without even knowing what the problem is.
-Classic ‘I and my company will solve it all for you’ folks.
-These make it up at the max for a few seconds of smile and amusement.
+3. Offering help without understanding the problem: This is my favorite category.
+It is super amusing when people offer a solution without knowing the problem.
+Classic ‘My company and I will solve it all for you’ folks.
+This category of folks gets deleted immediately without even giving a second thought.

-In today’s age of overflow of information, people’s attention span and patience levels both have dropped drastically.
-Plus the fraudulent connection requests don’t help the genuine folks either.
-Therefore, it is important to stand out in the crowded commercialism.
 On the other hand, people are looking to connect, but ONLY with genuine people, and not some sales folks desperate to achieve their targets.
-If you are a salesperson trying to connect with someone, please DO NOT, I repeat, DO NOT offer your services to them in your intro email.
+If you are a salesperson trying to communicate with someone, please DO NOT, I repeat, DO NOT offer your services to them in your intro email.
 It puts people off!

 Share this post on: